Why you should visit and fall in love with the Italian Riviera?

 29. Gulf of the Poets in La Spezia

-Visit the Gulf of the Poets in La Spezia and discover why famous poets, writers and artists spent in past their life and holidays in the villages and small towns of this gulf, enchanted by the superb and peaceful beauty of this corner of paradise.
+Visit the Gulf of the Poets in La Spezia and discover why famous poets, writers and artists spent their life and holidays in the villages and small towns of this gulf, enchanted by the superb and peaceful beauty of this corner of paradise.

 30. Alta Via dei Monti Liguri (long green path)